Scientists have managed to create much more efficient solar panels

 Much more efficient performance

-For the past few weeks, we have been hearing a lot about the energy crisis that is hanging over us, especially this winter, when the government is even planning general cuts in certain regions.
+For the past few weeks, we have been hearing a lot regarding the energy crisis that is hanging over us, especially this winter, when the government is even planning general cuts in certain regions.

-The war in Ukraine and the closure of several nuclear power plants has something to do with it, and the idea that there could be blackouts in France is becoming more and more likely.
+The war in Ukraine and the closure of several nuclear power plants has something to do with it, and the idea that there might be blackouts in France is becoming more and more likely.
 Fortunately, science is advancing in parallel with these concerns, and obviously, the progress made on solar panel technology is on a very good track.

 Scientists have managed to obtain a better yield than usual with solar panels, thanks to a tandem composed of silicon and perovskite, a crystal that has the particularity of being able to repair itself.
-Mass production of such a compound could be a real solution, but there is a small problem…
+Mass production of such a compound might be a real solution, but there is a small problem…

 Indeed, perovskite is made from a lead alloy, which is notably known to be highly toxic.
 For now, research is progressing to create cleaner materials to address these concerns.
 However, it should be noted in particular that, as usual, solar panels convert only 22% of solar energy into electricity.
-Now, thanks to this discovery, scientists have managed to increase the figure to 30.1%, a real revolution that could lead, if used on a large scale, to a real feat for humanity.
+Now, thanks to this discovery, scientists have managed to increase the figure to 30.1%, a real revolution that might lead, if used on a large scale, to a real feat for humanity.

 Silicon Perovskite Solar Panel Cell